suga9/suga9/README.md

 with a strong foundation in information technology and a current focus on cybersecurity.
 I hold a bachelor's degree in Information Technology and am currently pursuing post-secondary education, specializing in cybersecurity, from Durham College.
 My passion lies in exploring and leveraging the latest advancements in technology to solve real-world problems.

 ## Interests
-My interests in technology are diverse and encompass various domains, including data analysis, machine learning, and deep learning.
-I thrive on staying updated with the latest trends and advancements in these fields and am always eager to learn and apply new technologies to create innovative solutions.

 ## Experience

-## Hackathon Experience

 ## Languages and Tools